 For instance, shoulder pain may be caused by tight muscles in your forearm, upper arm or even your upper back.
 Therefore, if you simply roll exactly where it hurts, you may not actually be correcting the problem.
 Sometimes you need to search around the pain to find trigger points and tight muscles that may be causing the problem.

-Forearm Foam Rolling – Many of our activities throughout the day put our hands and wrists in flexion, which can make our forearms tight and lead to wrist, elbow and even shoulder pain.
+Forearm Foam Rolling – Many of our activities throughout the day put our hands and wrists in flexion, which can make our forearms tight and lead to wrist pain, elbow pain and even shoulder pain.

 Tight, overused forearm muscles can directly lead to pain as well as compensation and imbalances that create injury further up your arm and upper body.
 Limited mobility in our wrists and elbows because of tight forearms can lead to improper functioning as high up as our shoulder.